khilnani/supercollider.web/README.md

 - If the SuperCollider code uses Tasks or Routines, it would need to compatible with being run within a Task.
 - Else, you will get an error message that is not very informative, specifically <code>ERROR: syntax error, unexpected '(', expecting '}'</code>
 - Examples
-	- The following code will give an error that
+	- The following code will give an error:

 			(
 				{